We make our own jams & chutneys producing between 15 and 20 varieties mainly from fruit & vegetables grown by us.

 For example we buy our yogurts, cream & ice cream straight from the farm that it is produced on.
 Our bacon comes from a local butcher, Perfick Pork that rears his own pigs, cures & smokes them and produces his own black pudding too.
 Our sausages come from Rutlands a butcher that has a repertoire of over 40 different varieties, our eggs from a farm in the village and when we serve kippers they come direct from the Smokehouse in Cley.

-We try to offer as interesting a breakfast menu as possible including The Old Bakery’s signature dish ‘The Great Snoring breakfast’, a toasted English muffin topped with a large Portobello mushroom with a tower of bruschetta and nestled on top some soft boiled quails eggs.
-A vegetarian friendly and tasty alternative to the Full English.
+We try to offer as interesting a breakfast menu as possible including a daily special such as Eggs Benedict or American Pancakes.
 We are very proud to have been given the AA’s breakfast award for the high standard and use of good local produce.